-The red ant, in contrast, can give you a painful sting but can be easily identified by their deep red colour.
+The red ant, in contrast, can give you a painful sting but can be easily identified by its deep red colour.
 Like the black ant, they are attracted to sugar but live in much smaller nests.

 Their length is between 4-6mm and can be found anytime from January-December.
-It’s unlikely they will come into your house and often found under stones, logs, and soil in lawns.
+It’s unlikely they will come into your house and are often found under stones, logs, and soil in lawns.